pyrogram/pyrogram/docs/source/start/updates.rst

 Defining Updates
 ----------------

-As hinted already, updates are simply events that happen in your Telegram account (incoming messages, new members join, bot button presses, etc.), which are meant to notify you about a new specific state that has changed.
+As hinted already, updates are events that happen in your Telegram account (incoming messages, new members join, bot button presses, etc.), which are meant to notify you about a new specific state that has changed.
 These updates are handled by registering one or more callback functions in your app using :doc:`Handlers <../api/handlers>`.